-Kingfisher bought the music wholesaler Record Merchandisers Ltd in 1986 to strengthen Woolworths' music presence.
+Kingfisher acquired the music wholesaler Record Merchandisers Ltd in 1986 to strengthen Woolworths' music presence.
 'RM' had been founded in 1966 by EMI Records and had operated from premises adjacent to their main site in Hayes, Middlesex.
-The firm had been set up as an intermediary between non-specialist retailers and the major record labels.
+The firm had been created as an intermediary between non-specialist retailers and the major record labels.

 In the late 1990s EUK launched a drive for new customers.
 They launched a fulfilment service called 'EUK Direct' which could provide the plumbing for retailers to launch Entertainment websites, offering everything from product data and download tracks to pick, pack and despatch for home delivery.

 Tesco was one of the first to adopt the service.
 It source both store and home delivered products from EUK as it developed its general merchandise offer.